 There are some governments that grant special exemptions and incentives to companies that invest in their economy.

-These include tax exemptions and access to cheap credit which could improve the bottom- line of the business.
+These include tax exemptions and access to cheap credit, which could improve the bottom line of the business.
 Exploring such cash flow improvements can make the upfront cost associated with offshoring core functions a lot more favourable.

-The biggest criticism versus companies that offshore is that it increases the level of unemployment of the local economy.
+The biggest criticism of companies that offshore is that it increases the level of unemployment of the local economy.

-The aforementioned companies Caterpillar and Nike have been accused of taking away jobs from Americans and displacing their existing work force in favor of other nationalities.
+The previously mentioned companies Caterpillar and Nike have been accused of taking away jobs from Americans and displacing their existing workforce in favour of other nationalities.

-These companies argue that by offshoring they are able to improve profitability by lowering costs and increasing revenue.
-Thus, the increased profits can be used to improve facilities and programs of the principal company.
+These companies argue that by offshoring, they are able to improve profitability by lowering costs and increasing revenue.
+Thus, the increased profits can be used to improve the facilities and programs of the core business operations.

-The client will be immersed in the culture and social practices of the host country.
+The client will be immersed in the culture and social practises of the host country.
 This may have an effect on productivity and communication.

-Generally, you will benefit in terms of cost and depending on how operations are managed, you can realize great productivity on either business model.
-One thing is for sure both outsourcing and offshoring will be popular strategies for business development in the years to come.
+Generally, you will benefit in terms of cost, and depending on how operations are managed, you can realise great productivity on either business model.
+One thing is for sure both offshoring and outsourcing will be popular strategies for business development in the years to come.